r-Techsupport/rTS_Wiki/blackout.md

 This is a sentiment shared by most, if not all, moderators with subreddits participating in the blackout.
 Reddit's changes to their API affects everyone.
 Users and moderators.
 Developers and their 3PAs.

 On June 6th [we announced we would, along with over 3000 subreddits, go dark starting June 12th](https://www.reddit.com/r/techsupport/comments/142ox2a/rtechsupport_will_be_going_dark_on_june_12_in/) in order to protest against the changes to the API.
-After [u/spez](https://reddit.com/user/spez)'s AMA on June 9, 2023 we decided to private the subreddit until Reddit makes a concerted effort to reevaluate and reverse their decisions on the API changes.
+After [u/spez](https://reddit.com/user/spez)'s AMA on June 9, 2023, we decided to private the subreddit until Reddit makes a concerted effort to reevaluate and reverse their decisions on the API changes.

 ## Why would you do this to us?
 We know this decision affects our users heavily.
 We understand this may anger some of you.
 We did not make this decision easily.
 As we said in our original post on the blackout, we truly believe this is in the best interest of the community.

 We want to show Reddit there is power in numbers.
 Our moderators matter.
 Our users matter.
 Our communities matter.
 We have a voice.
 Reddit cannot continue to grow without all of us.

-We want our users to know they wont be left hanging, however.
+We want our users to know they won't be left hanging, however.
 Though our subreddit will be closed, we will have our live chat open in our {{page.discord}}, 24/7, as it always has been.
 Our wiki will also be available to everyone.
 We ask our users to please spread the word to others requiring tech support about these resources.

 ## How can we, the users, help?
-Starting June 12th we ask if everyone can limit or completely stop their use of Reddit until the protest is over.
+Starting June 12th, we ask if everyone can limit or completely stop their use of Reddit until the protest is over.
 This will help us with our protest.
 We want to limit traffic to the site as much as possible.

 ___

 ## YOU are important to r/TechSupport and we couldn't do this without YOU
-We want to thank you all for supporting our subreddit everyday.
+We want to thank you all for supporting our subreddit every day.
 From the users that volunteer their time to help someone with an issue to the users asking questions for others to find the answer to in the future, we appreciate you all immensely.

 -- r/TechSupport Moderators